-are included to ensure that the main function is only run once in the '\\main\' process invoked by you, the user.
-In Toil terms, by invoking the script you created the leader process in which the main() function is run.
+The if \\name\\ == '\\main\\' boilerplate is required to enable Toil to import the job functions defined in the script into the context of a Toil worker process.
+By invoking the script you created the leader process.
 A worker process is a separate process whose sole purpose is to host the execution of one or more jobs defined in that script.
-In any Toil workflow there is always one leader process, and potentially many worker processes.

 When using the single-machine batch system (the default), the worker processes will be running on the same machine as the leader process.
 With full-fledged batch systems like Mesos the worker processes will typically be started on separate machines.
 The boilerplate ensures that the pipeline is only started once-on the leader-but not when its job functions are imported and executed on the individual workers.

-Typing python sort.py --help will show the complete list of arguments for the workflow which includes both Toil's and ones defined inside sort.py.
-A complete explanation of Toil's arguments can be found in Toil Workflow Options and Command Line Interface.
+Typing python toil-sort-example.py --help will show the complete list of arguments for the workflow which includes both Toil's and ones defined inside toil-sort-example.py.
+A complete explanation of Toil's arguments can be found in Command Line Interface.